jeremywillans/hass-addons/README.md

 ### rest980
 Provides the rest980 and dorita980 Node modules for obtaining the data from your iRobot Roomba

+Please head over to [this repo](https://github.com/jeremywillans/ha-rest980-roomba) for usage instructions!

 ### php-nginx
 Hosts the PHP Image for Server-Side rendering of the map using coordinates from rest980